Research

 Our research seeks to leverage interdisciplinary insights to understand how effective language-capable robots can be designed and deployed in an ethical, responsible, and equitable manner.

-As shown below, our lab has extensive expertise in cognitive systems, quantitative quantitative experimental design, and qualitative analysis.
+As shown below, our lab has extensive expertise in cognitive systems, quantitative experimental design, and qualitative analysis.
 In our most recent work, we are primarily applying these methods to study how roboticists wield power (as analyzed through a Black Feminist lens), and how that power can be wielded more equitably (using a Feminist Design methodology).

 Funded Research Projects